christo-pr/blogposts/How_do_I_write_React.md

 npx create-react-app awesomeApp
 ```

-That command will download (the latest-stable version) CRA and executes it, that's why we need to pass the name of the project we want to use.
+That command will download (the latest-stable version) CRA and executes it, that's why we need to pass the name of the project we want to use (*awesomeApp*).

 # Organize app structure